viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XADC can read one external input (channel) at a time and provides a means for switching between channels.
 The Zynq 7000 XADC has one dedicated analog input channel called V<sub>P</sub> /V<sub>N</sub> and 16 so-called auxiliary channels named VAUX[0..15].
-Each channel has two input signals because they are differential input channels in nature.
-A positive differential input is marked V<sub>P</sub> or VAUXP and a negative one is marked V<sub>N</sub> or VAUXN.
+Each channel has two input signals because they are differential input channels.
+A positive differential input is denoted V<sub>P</sub> or VAUXP, and a negative one is denoted V<sub>N</sub> or VAUXN.

 > [!WARNING]
 >